gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithm-analysis.md

 This function created a new list of numbers proportional in size to the input.
 So the space complexity is `O(n)`.

-Now try to estimate time time complexity for the following function.
+Now try to estimate time complexity for the following function.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->